BruceBuckland/SignIn-awsmhh/README.md

 # Signin
 ##### Overview
 Signin is an example of an AWS User Pools authentication for IOS written in Swift.
+- "Cognito Your User Pools" login is implemented
+- Facebook and Google+ login is implemented
+- Signup, Forgot Password and Update Attributes are implemented
+- While some functions require entry of a verification code and that is implemented, if you terminate the app there needs to be a way to enter that code, and that is NOT implemented.
 - MFA (multi-factor authentication) is not implemented.
-- updating attributes is implemented
-- Signup is implemented
-- Google login is implemented
-- user Pool login is implemented
-- facebook login is implemented
-- Forgot password is implemented
-- While some functions (signup and forgot password) require a verification code, it you leave the app there needs to be a way to enter that code, and that is NOT implemented.

 ##### Background
-The initial signin app was built using aws-ios-sdk but this one uses the far superior mobile-hub-helper framework.
+The initial signin app (a different repo) was built using aws-ios-sdk but this one uses the far superior mobile-hub-helper framework.

 ##### What the App does
+The app is written in Swift using AWS Mobile Hub Helper and AWS Mobile Client (from the AWS Mobile Hub).
 The app has a logged in and a not logged in state.
-Both should be allowed (in your cognito console federated identity choose -allow unauthenticated identities)
+Both should be allowed (in your cognito console federated identity choose -allow unauthenticated identities).
+The app will allow login using Facebook, Google and a custom User Pool that you create in Cognito User Pools.
+You can switch between identities but the app does not (yet) let you link identities (because MHH's AWSIdentityManager does not yet support that.).
+The app supports the latest AWS IOS SDK and currently is written in Swift 2

-##### Building Signin
+##### Building SignIn-awsmhh
+- Clone or download the repository
 - Install cocoapods
 - Install the AWS IOS SDK (Tested with version 2.4.9 or greater).
 - Use AWS account and create a User Pool in the Cognito console.